 This is not the only possible motivation for proportional pivotality at the top tier.
-As Kurz et al. (2016) explain in more detail, one can also operationalize the influence of a given individual by considering the expected effect of participation.
+As Kurz et al. (2017) explain in more detail, one can also operationalize the influence of a given individual by considering the expected effect of participation.
 Namely, every local voter almost always has influence on the position of the respective constituency median, and hence delegate, because abstention and consequent deletion from the considered sample would shift the realized median position.
-For instance, if a voter advantage can be expected to be higher for examples with smaller m.

-with an ideal point to the left of $\lambda_i$ is removed from the preference sample in $C_i$ , its median shifts to the right; a faithful delegate will then pursue a position $\lambda_i' > \lambda_i$ in the assembly.
-The expected size $|\lambda_i' - \lambda_i|$ of such a shift - and also a voter's incentives to turn out - falls in $C_i$ 's population size and, specifically, can be shown to be asymptotically proportional to $1/n_i$ .
+For instance, if a voter with an ideal point to the left of λ_i is removed from the preference sample in C_i , its median shifts to the right; a faithful delegate will then pursue a position $\lambda_i' > \lambda_i$ in the assembly.
+The expected size $|\lambda_i' - \lambda_i|$ of such a shift - and also a voter's incentives to turn out - falls in C_i 's population size and, specifically, can be shown to be asymptotically proportional to $1/n_i$.
 Therefore the same condition (11) follows.
 Links from a constituency's pivotality to electoral campaign efforts and pork barrel funds also allow to arrive at Corollary 1 on equal treatment grounds.

-In contrast to the square root result derived by Kurz et al. (2016) for t=0, Corollary 1 applies to arbitrary vote thresholds in the assembly.
-This admittedly involves a weaker notion in which the representative identified by equation (5) is 'decisive' when q>0.5 compared to q=0.5.
+In contrast to the square root and direct proportionality results derived by Kurz et al. (2017) for $m \to \infty$ and q = 0.5, Corollary 1 applies to any fixed number of constituencies and arbitrary vote thresholds in the assembly.
+The latter admittedly involves a weaker notion in which the representative identified by equation (5) is 'decisive' when q > 0.5 compared to q = 0.5.
 Still, it gives the linear Shapley rule additional robustness, which is appealing in view of the widespread use of supermajority rules in real decision making bodies.